ONLYOFFICE/onlyoffice-chamilo/README.md

 ## Installing Chamilo ONLYOFFICE integration plugin

 To install the plugin, go to Chamilo Administration -> Plugins -> Upload plugin.

 Upload `onlyoffice.zip` (you'll find it in the Releases section in this repo).
 You'll see the plugin list.

-To register the plugin, go to Chamilo project root and use the `composer install` command.
+Then launch `composer install` from the Chamilo root folder.

-Return to the plugin list, select it, and click Enable the selected plugins.
+Return to the plugin list, select the ONLYOFFICE plugin, and click Enable the selected plugins.

 ## Configuring Chamilo ONLYOFFICE integration plugin